 Surround Sound and Dolby Atmos/DTS:X

 Dolby Atmos and DTS:X are the industry leading audio technologies that offer a true home theater experience.
+Some budget soundbars like the Klipsch Cinema 600, for example, has built-in Dolby Digital and Dolby Digital Plus providing excellent surround sound experience.
 You may also find other brand-specific technologies in soundbars that can further improve your experience such as SDA Technology, Sony S-Force and more.

 The components in your soundbar can also contribute to true surround.
 The best soundbar under 500 will offer rear satellite speakers and subwoofers to fully make use of true realistic sound.
 However, if you lack space, a single soundbar can offer virtual 3D surround with the right set up and technology.